Interacting Particle Langevin Algorithm for Maximum Marginal Likelihood Estimation: Introduction

-where $U(\theta, x) := -\log p_\theta(x, y)$ with fixed data $y$.
-We prove that the $\theta$-marginal of this density concentrates around $\theta^\star$ as $N \to \infty$ allowing us to obtain nonasymptotic results for the algorithm.
-It follows that any method of sampling from $\pi^N_\star$ (keeping only the $\theta$-component) will be a method for maximum-marginal likelihood estimation.
-Our approach leverages the rich connection between Langevin dynamics and optimisation (see, e.g., \citet{dalalyan2017further, raginsky2017non, zhang2023nonasymptotic}) and opens up further avenues for proving new results.
-As the first nonasmyptotic results under the interacting setting, our results are obtained in the case where $U$ is gradient Lipschitz and obeys a strong convexity condition, but we believe that similar results can be obtained under much weaker (nonconvex) conditions \citep{zhang2023nonasymptotic}.
-This direction is left for future work.
+Our approach leverages the rich connection between Langevin dynamics and optimisation (see, e.g., \cite{dalalyan2017further, pmlr-v65-raginsky17a, zhang2023nonasymptotic}) and opens up further avenues for proving new results.
+Using a particular natural rescaling, we are additionally able to prove ergodic bounds and numerical error bounds that are completely independent of the parameter $N$.
+As the first nonasymptotic results under the interacting setting, our results are obtained in the case where $U$ is gradient Lipschitz and obeys a strong convexity condition, but we believe that similar results can be obtained under much weaker (nonconvex) conditions \cite{zhang2023nonasymptotic}.
+In this setting the addition of noise into the $\theta$-component will be crucial, however we leave this direction for future work.

-The remainder of this paper is organized as follows.
-In Section~\ref{sec:optimisation}, we set up our framework and summarize the key contributions, the proposed particle system and resulting algorithm, and explain in detail the intuition for our main result.
+The remainder of this paper is organised as follows.
+In Section~\ref{sec:optimisation}, we set up our framework and summarise the key contributions, the proposed particle system and resulting algorithm, and explain in detail the intuition for our main result.
 In Section~\ref{sec: analysis}, we prove our results with full proofs and provide global error bounds.
-Proofs of a technical nature will be postponed to Appendix~\ref{app:ergodicity}--\ref{app:gf}.
-We supply this section by reviewing closely related work in Section~\ref{sec:related}, making our contributions and main ideas clearer.
-We then provide in Section~\ref{sec:logistic} an example on logistic regression where we show our results are applicable to this case.
-Finally, we conclude in Section~\ref{sec:conclusion}.
+Section~\ref{sec: stochastic gradient} extends our results to the case in which the gradients of the potential $U$ are approximated by unbiased estimators.
+Proofs will be postponed to Appendix~\ref{app:ergodicity}--\ref{app:gf}.
+In Section~\ref{sec:related} we review closely related work, making our contributions and main ideas clearer.
+We then provide in Section~\ref{sec:experiments} an example on logistic regression which obeys our assumptions.
+Finally, we conclude with Section~\ref{sec:conclusion}.